-Motor neuron disease (MND) refers to a group of rare but severe neurodegenerative diseases in which motor nerves in the spine and brain lose function over time.
-Early signs include weakness and slurred speech.
+Motor neuron disease refers to a group of rare neurodegenerative diseases in which motor nerves in the spine and brain lose function over time.
+Early signs of motor neuron disease include weakness and slurred speech.

 Motor neurons are nerve cells that send electrical output signals to the muscles, affecting the muscles’ ability to function.

 Motor neuron disease (MND) can appear at any age, but the symptoms usually appear after the age of

 The renowned English physicist Stephen Hawking lived with ALS for many decades until his death in March 2018.
 The American baseball player, Lou Gehrig, also had ALS.
 This resulted in people calling it Lou Gehrig’s disease.

 - ALS: This is the most common type of MND.
 It affects both the upper and lower motor neurons — the neurons in the brain and spinal cord — which then affects the muscles of the arms, legs, mouth, and respiratory system.
 On average, people with ALS live for 3–5 years after receiving the diagnosis, but with supportive care, some people live for 10 years or longer.

 - Primary lateral sclerosis: This affects the neurons in the brain.
 It is a rare form of MND that advances more slowly than ALS.
 It is not fatal, but it can affect the quality of life.
 Juvenile primary lateral sclerosis occurs in children.

 - Progressive bulbar palsy (PBP): This involves the brain stem, and people with ALS often have PBP, too.
 It causes frequent choking spells and difficulty speaking, eating, and swallowing.

 - Progressive muscular atrophy: This type of MND is rare.
 It affects the lower motor neurons in the spinal cord and causes slow but progressive muscle wasting, especially in the arms, legs, and mouth.

 - Spinal muscular atrophy (SMA): This inherited MND develops in children.
 There are three types, all caused by a genetic change known as SMA1.
 It tends to affect the trunk, legs, and arms.
 The long-term outlook depends on the type.